 | Barnsley Building Society | 60 years from the date of the mortgage application subject to 35 years remaining at the end of the mortgage term. |

-Retaining our service will provide you better control over the value of your Newcastle under Lyme leasehold, as your property will be more valuable and marketable in respect of lease length should you wish to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service gives you increased control over the value of your Newcastle under Lyme leasehold, as your property will be more valuable and saleable in relation to the lease length should you decide to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.